spcnvdr/climatic/README.md

 - [ ] Use toasts for all alerts
 - [x] Add space between menu bar and content on all pages, not just home
 - [ ] Manage JavaScript dependencies in a conventional manner
+- [ ] Put custom CSS in a separate CSS file instead of using style attribute

 **Contributing**